Best-of-Breed Process & Technology for New ERP Implementations – Part 1

 - That it is set up with the right foundation to support many more years of growth and change

 An agile process will enable IT to do this.
 However, as I’ve mentioned, the right process alone is not enough.
 It has to be supported by the right technology.
-In my next follow-up post, I will dive into the technology and how it can support this new approach to implementing SAP systems.
+In the next follow-up post, we will dive into the technology and how it can support this new approach to implementing SAP systems.